Monday, October 14, 2024

 It would be nice to see this from Point Pelee Drive (or the tip / west beach of Point Pelee) this week.
 Looking west at the horizon just after sunset should afford stunning views of this comet!

 If you care to find this - I would recommend simply looking at the western horizon after the sun sets. (probably this week Oct 14th to 18th).
 If you take a photo of the horizon with a wide angle camera - you might find it better by looking at an image --- as your camera may see it better than your eyes can see it.
-Also - if you see a yellow-ish star above the horizon --- it may be just below it and to the right (see my stellarium-web photo below).
+Also - if you see a yellow-ish star above the horizon (Arcturus)--- it may be just below it and to the right (see my stellarium-web photo below).

 Astronomy Highlights this year: